waggle-sensor/sensors/README.md

 SPIconfig      to establish connection and configuration for a SPI line SPIread        to read command relavent sensor values

-Serialpower    to power on or off a sensor communicate through a serial if it is needed Serialconfig   to establish connection and configuration for a serial line Serialwrite    to write data through a serial if it is needed Serialread     to read a serial line
+Serialconfig   to establish connection and configuration for a serial line Serialwrite    to write data through a serial if it is needed Serialread     to read a serial line

-I2Cwrite       to write data through I2C if it is needed I2Cread        to read sensor values
+I2Cwrite       to write data through I2C if it is needed I2Cread        to read i2c sensor values

+analogRead     to read analog sensor values digitalRead    to read digital sensor values digitalWrite    to power on or off a digital pin if it is needed
 ```
 All the primary commands require following parameters, except "ver" and "id".
 Detailed commands are shown below.
 All parameters in "< >" are hex string except Coreread and Corewrite.
 ```